 Pickled jalapeno – You can use fresh if you like but it will make it super spicy and take away a little of the “pickle flavor.”

 Capers – These are not salty peas LOL, but they are delicious.
 Drain before chopping.

 Old Bay seasoning – If you don’t have this on hand you can use a creole seasoning or seafood seasoning.
 It’s called Old Bay tartar sauce but you can use what you like or leave it out all together.

-ONE: Finely chop the jalapeno peppers and the capers.
+First: Finely chop the jalapeno peppers and the capers.

-TWO: In a small bowl, combine the mayo, mustard, horseradish, lemon juice, and Old Bay seasoning.
+Second: In a small bowl, combine the mayo, mustard, horseradish, lemon juice, and Old Bay seasoning.

-THREE: Add the chopped peppers and capers to the bowl and stir to mix.
+Third: Add the chopped peppers and capers to the bowl and stir to mix.

-FOUR: Season with salt and black pepper if desired.
+Fourth: Season with salt and black pepper if desired.
 Keep the Old Bay Tartar Sauce chilled until ready to serve.

 For the full recipe and detailed instructions, please refer to the recipe card at the bottom of the post.